The Greatest Show on Earth (1952) starring Charlton Heston, Jimmy Stewart, Cornell Wilde, Betty Hutton

 - Cameos: Bob Hope, Diana Lynn, Bing Crosby as circus spectators.

-- This was only Heston’s third film which skyrocketed him to fame.
+- This was only Heston’s third film.
+It skyrocketed him to fame.
 One fan wrote a letter to DeMille on how much she enjoyed the movie.
 He commented, “And I’m surprised how well the circus manager (Heston) worked with the real actors”.
 Heston thought it was one of the best reviews he ever received.

-- While filming this movie, Cecil B. DeMille presented Betty Hutton with the Photoplay Award for favorite actress of 1950 for Annie Get Your Gun (1950).
+- While filming, Cecil B. DeMille presented Betty Hutton with the Photoplay Award for favorite actress of 1950 for Annie Get Your Gun (1950).

 - Scenes were filmed at the actual winter quarters of the Ringling Bros.-Barnum & Bailey Circus in Sarasota, Florida.
 Additional scenes were filmed at an actual circus performance.